collective/collective.documentviewer/DEBIAN-INSTALL.rst

 `Debian 9.x Plone 5.2.x & Documentviewer Setup, Author/Leonardo J. Caballero G. CTO - Covantec R.L.`

+Beware: this document is kept for reference, it is not updated for Plone 6

 Debian Software Selection & Setup
 ---------------------------------